-7 Practical Ways to Manage Election Stress and Anxiety
+7 Practical Ways to Manage Political Anxiety and Stress

-Election seasons bring heightened emotions, intense discussions, and sometimes even conflicts, especially when outcomes impact us personally.
-Whether you’re actively involved or simply feeling the impact from the sidelines, managing election stress is essential for maintaining your mental and physical health.
+Politics bring heightened emotions, intense discussions, and sometimes even conflicts, especially when outcomes impact us personally.
+Whether you’re actively involved or simply feeling the impact from the sidelines, managing political anxiety is essential for maintaining your mental and physical health.
 With so much at stake, it’s no wonder many of us feel overwhelmed or anxious.
-Below are some effective techniques to reduce election stress and anxiety, helping you maintain balance and regain peace in your daily life.
+Below are some effective techniques to reduce stress and anxiety, helping you maintain balance and regain peace in your daily life.

 1. Set Limits on News and Social Media Intake